NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 > {: .solution}
 {: .discussion}

-We will come back to work at the Famous lab later.
+We will come back to work at the lab later.
 What we need to ask ourselves now is...

 ## Why do we need to keep good-quality records?

-Good scientific practice depends on keeping and maintaining good records.
-Good records ensure the data, analysis, and results are transparent, reproducible and traceable to relevant persons.
-Traceability is also a guarantee that someone is accountable and can be contacted for further questions and clarifications.
+Good scientific practice relies on maintaining accurate and thorough records.
+Good records ensure that the data, analysis, and results are transparent, reproducible, and traceable to relevant individuals.
+Traceability also ensures that someone is accountable and can be contacted for further questions and clarifications.

 Keeping good records will prevent future issues, where revelations about the past data handling and metadata quality can question not only the original results but also the subsequent research building on such data; [(A recent example)](https://www.nature.com/articles/s41597-022-01602-0).
 As science is cumulative, uncorrected mistakes may multiply over time.